 ECRA understands itself as part of a network which comprises various research facilities such as universities, federal institutes and the research centres of cement companies or equipment suppliers.
 In this context it is able to develop a knowledge centre which benefits from cooperation with the best institutes in the respective areas of research and acts as a core competence centre providing a broad platform for top researchers in each field.

-The Academy is steered by a Technical Advisory Board staffed with representatives from major European cement producers under the chairmanship of Daniel Gauthier of HeidelbergCement.
+The Academy is steered by a Technical Advisory Board staffed with representatives from major European cement producers under the chairmanship of Ernest Jelito (HeidelbergCement).
 The Board is responsible for defining the focus and scope of ECRA’s seminar programmes and research projects and monitors the Academy's finances.